skip to content

 article

-Use ‘article’ to refer to the final accepted manuscript (of article format), ready for publication.
+Use ‘article’ to refer to the final accepted manuscript in article format, ready for publication.

 article processing charge